CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

     ![](../Media/azm4-9.png)

-1. To configure **SEA-SVR1** as a Replica server for **Hyper-V Replica**, in the Windows PowerShell window hosting the PowerShell Remoting session to **SEA-SVR1**, enter the following commands, and after entering each command, press Enter:
+1. To configure **SEA-SVR1** as a Replica server for **Hyper-V Replica**, in the Windows PowerShell window hosting the PowerShell Remoting session to **SEA-SVR1**, enter the following commands one by one, and after entering each command, press Enter:

    ```powershell
    New-Item -ItemType Directory -Path C:\ReplicaStorage -Force